meltyourface/blank/posts/Stirring-and-directing-spirits/The-Void-Ward-Talisman-Ancient-Protection-Ritual/index.md

 ## The Ritual of the Void-Ward Talisman

-Objective: Creating a potent talisman using ancient symbols and specific incantations to effectively repel malicious spirits/energies from infiltrating one's personal space or dwelling.
+**Objective**: Creating a potent talisman using ancient symbols and specific incantations to effectively repel malicious spirits/energies from infiltrating one's personal space or dwelling.

 Materials required: